On this page

 - any employee of the city, giving priority to those who are at risk of becoming homeless

-- The Social Services and Health Care Division: practical nurse
+Social Services, Health Care and Rescue Services Division: practical nurse

-- The Education Division: ECEC teacher in Finnish daycare
+- The Education Division: ECEC teacher in Finnish and Swedish daycare

 - The Education Division: psychologist